srescio/windowsxp-bookmarks/README.md

 The main framework is **BackBone** with **requirejs** AMD modules pattern, and the styles rely mostly on **CSS tables** to achieve an OS-like behavior of the various elements such as the bottom program bar, the window elements and their inner components such as titles and buttons.
 The only JS size manipulation is handled by the `jquery-ui resizable` plugin which modifies the outer most container of the 'window' and then all the inner contents adpat accordingly.

+## Import bookmarks from Chrome ##

+First export your Chrome bookmarks to your *desktop* directory, you will obtain a file named `bookmarks_DATE_OF_EXPORT.html`, now run the package script:

+    npm run copy-bookmarks

+this will make a copy in the project's `data` directory, it is ignored by git so no danger to commit that.

+Next run the package script:

+    npm run generate-data

+this will create the file `data/data.json` which will contains a subset of your choice using a link as indentifier for a directory that will be looped for bookmarks.

 ## Usage ##